Dschneider56/NetworkDesign/ReadMe.txt

 INSTRUCTIONS:

+	- To Test the file with no corruption:
-	- Run the file "test.py".
-UDPClient will display the original image (island.bmp) and send it to UDPServer.
-Then, UDPServer will convert that image to grayscale, show it, then send that grayscale image back to UDPClient.
-Finally, UDPClient will display the image it received from UDPServer, which is a grayscale version of the original image.
+	Run the file "test.py".
+UDPClient will send the original image (island.bmp) to UDPServer.
+Then, UDPServer will save the image and then send the image back to UDPClient.
+Finally, UDPClient will display the image it received from UDPServer, this should be identical to the original image

-	**NOTE: This program will create a new .bmp grayscale image.
+	**NOTE: This program will create a new .bmp image.

+    - To test the file with ack corruption:
+    Go to line 101 of pack_functions.py and uncomment it.
+Then change the second parameter of the method to the percentage of error you would like to test for.
+This will give us a chance to change the ack to an invalid value and force the sender to resend the data.
+After that, run test.pty.

+    - To test the file with data(checksum) corruption:
+    Go to line 136 of pack_functions.py and uncomment it.
+Then change the second parameter of the method to the percentage of error you would like to test for.
+This will give us a chance to change the checksum to an invalid value and force the sender to resend the data.
+After that, run test.pty.

 DEPENDENCIES:
 	Pillow - an image processing library in Python.